 Church of Agios Spyridon

-The painting that marks out for its vivid colours and its unusual theme is the large fresco of the First Ecumenical Council of Nicaea, just opposite the entrance door.
-Also another unusual sign for an Orthodox church is the Star of David, a Jewish symbol that can be seen at the floor, almost in the centre of the church.
+The painting that marks out for its vivid colors and its unusual theme is the large fresco of the First Ecumenical Council of Nicaea, just opposite the entrance door.
+Also, another unusual sign for an Orthodox church is the Star of David, a Jewish symbol that can be seen at the floor, almost in the center of the church.